Scuba Diving Bali

 Tulamben House Reef, located in front of the scuba resorts, is an ideal student learning ground.
 With shallow areas at 5 metres and a maximum depth of 25 metres, this reef hosts many of the common fish such as wrasses, snappers, parrotfish, butterflyfish, as well as more unusual frogfish, scorpionfish and nudibranchs.

-Overall, Tulamben remains the most popular destination for scuba diving in Bali.
+Overall, the small village of Tulamben remains the most popular destination for scuba diving in Bali.

 Depth: 5 - >40m